jfabello/gc-platform-api-client/docs/classes/outbound-api.md

 - [`getOutboundSchedulesMessagingcampaigns`](#getoutboundschedulesmessagingcampaigns) - Query for a list of messaging campaign schedules.
 - [`getOutboundSchedulesSequence`](#getoutboundschedulessequence) - Get a dialer sequence schedule.
 - [`getOutboundSchedulesSequences`](#getoutboundschedulessequences) - Query for a list of dialer sequence schedules.
+- [`getOutboundSchedulesWhatsappcampaign`](#getoutboundscheduleswhatsappcampaign) - Get a WhatsApp campaign schedule.
+- [`getOutboundSchedulesWhatsappcampaigns`](#getoutboundscheduleswhatsappcampaigns) - Query for a list of WhatsApp campaign schedules.
 - [`getOutboundSequence`](#getoutboundsequence) - Get a dialer campaign sequence.
 - [`getOutboundSequences`](#getoutboundsequences) - Query a list of dialer campaign sequences.
 - [`getOutboundSettings`](#getoutboundsettings) - Get the outbound settings for this organization